YogeshwaranThiru/LearnPython/git.md

 to view the files that are changed git status

-to add files for commiting
+to add changes for commiting
 git add <file name>

 to commit files